CoMiKx/Keep_MSTEAM_Green/README.md

-# Keep_MSTEAM_Green
+# Keep Microsoft Teams Status Available
-FOr keeping your msteam stay green while you AFK!
+For keeping your msteam stay green while you AFK!